CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/07.vcd/80.Troubleshooting Guide/default.md

 If a cdrom drive is not present we will display a warning that a cdrom drive will be added.
 However if the “prepare-to-migrate” has not been run this warning overrides this check and the migration can proceed.
 However since the prepare-to-migrate has not been run the migration will eventually fail.
 (Ref:CP-5713)

+###### **Post Warm Migration Ubuntu18.04 EFI VM fails to boot on-cloud, in case of Static IP deployment.**

+In case of an Ubuntu 18.04 VM, which is deployed in Static mode, it may fail to boot on-cloud post migration.
+The reason being the Guest OS customization on the VCD environment is not working as expected.
+This is because Guest OS customization for network configuration is not getting applied inside the Guest OS.

+Manual intervention is needed in the current release to configure the missing network files inside Guest OS and to allow booting of VM on-cloud.
+Also HDM DHCP mode of deployment can be used instead of Static as a workaround for this problem.
+(Ref:CP-5956)

 # HDM System Health